jpverkamp/blog/content/reviews/books/Edgar Lee Masters/Spoon River Anthology.md

 rating: 5
 page_count: 146
 ---
-The {{< goodreads book="Spoon River Anthology" >}} is yet another of those books I last read in High School which came back up when I decided to branch out and read some more poetry.
+The [[Spoon River Anthology]]() is yet another of those books I last read in High School which came back up when I decided to branch out and read some more poetry.
 In this case, it was actually a whole production where each person in the class would memorize a different poem and then we made a platform in the woods, dressed up, and recited them.
 Pretty cool actually.

 Mine: